keras-team/keras-io/templates/examples/keras_rs/basic_ranking.md

 starting at 1 and with no gap.
 Normally, you would need to create a lookup table to map movie IDs to integers from 0 to N-1.
 But as a simplication, we'll use the movie id directly as an index in our model, in particular to lookup the movie embedding from the movie embedding table.
-So we need do know the number of movies.
+So we need to know the number of movies.